Miguel Peraza

-Miguel Peraza is a Mexican self-taught sculptor, born in Mexico City September 29, 1959.
+Miguel Peraza (born September 29, 1959) is a Mexican self-taught sculptor.
 His production consists of about 300 works of small format and 34 monumental works, with many monuments along Mexico and Colombia, mainly in universities.

 Throughout his career he has demonstrated mastery of materials, regardless of the size of his sculptures, and covering many topics.

 Life and work

-Peraza's first sculpture was made back in 1975.
+Peraza was born in Mexico City.
+His first sculpture was made back in 1975.
 Since then, he has carved in different sizes and materials, such as bronze, marble, wood, stainless steel, and others.